 [Bill Roberton 27/02/1992]

-Double deck commuter trains standing at Amsterdam Central in December 1997.
+NS double deck commuter trains stand side by side at the platforms of Amsterdam Central station on 5 December 1997.

 [John Furnevel 05/12/1997]